xdf-modules/libxdf/README.md

 ## *A static C++ library for loading [XDF](https://github.com/sccn/xdf/wiki/Specifications) files*

-Libxdf requires [Qt 5.7 MinGW 5.3](https://www.qt.io/download-open-source/#section-2) to build.
+Libxdf requires [Qt 5.8 MinGW 5.3](https://www.qt.io/download-open-source/#section-2) to build.

 Other Qt 5 versions with a MinGW compiler might work, but is not guaranteed.

+Pre-built binaries can be downloaded directly from the [release](https://github.com/Yida-Lin/libxdf/releases) page.

 ### How to use in conjunction with [Sigviewer](https://github.com/cbrnr/sigviewer):

-1. Clone the repo and build with [Qt 5.7 MinGW 5.3](https://www.qt.io/download-open-source/#section-2)
+1. Download `xdf.h` and `libxdf.a` from the [release](https://github.com/Yida-Lin/libxdf/releases) page.

-2. Once complete, copy `xdf.h` into `sigviewer/external/include`
+2. Copy `xdf.h` into `sigviewer/external/include`

-3. Copy debug or release version of `libxdf.a` into `sigviewer/external/lib`
+3. Copy `libxdf.a` into `sigviewer/external/lib`

 4. Build and run Sigviewer!

 ### How to use in other C++ applications:

-1. Clone the repo and build with [Qt 5.7 MinGW 5.3](https://www.qt.io/download-open-source/#section-2)
+1. Clone the repo and build with [Qt 5.8 MinGW 5.3](https://www.qt.io/download-open-source/#section-2), or use the pre-built version.

 2. Instantiate an object of `Xdf` class and call the load_xdf() method.